-Required no later than: Action 12/31/99 State submits the following to EPA: -motor vehicle emissions budget 1 -Commitments 2 to do the following: -Submit by 10/31/01 measures for additional emission reductions as required in the attainment demonstration test; for additional emission reduction measures developed through the regional process, the State must also submit a commitment for the additional measures and a backstop commitment to adopt and submit by 10/31/01 intrastate measures for the emission reductions in the event the OTR process does not recommend measures that produce emission reductions. -Submit revised SIP & motor vehicle emissions budget by 10/31/01 if additional measures (due by 10/31/01) affect the motor vehicle emissions inventory -Revise SIP & motor vehicle emissions budget 1 year after MOBILE6 issued.3 -Perform a mid-course review.4 -A list of potential control measures that could provide additional emission reductions needed to attain the standard 4 4/15/00 Before EPA final rulemaking State submits enforceable commitments for any above-mentioned commitments that may not yet have been subjected to public hearing.
-12/31/00 -State submits adopted modeled measures relied on in attainment demonstration and relied on for ROP through the attainment year -State revises & submits SIP & motor vehicle emissions budget to account for Tier 2 reductions as needed 10/31/01 MOBILE6 model.
-Ciale Submitto revised on a motor veniore emissions budget based on MODILLO.
+Required no later than: Action 12/31/99 State submits the following to EPA: -Motor vehicle emissions budget.
+1 -Commitments 2 to do the following: -Submit by 12/31/00 measures for additional emission reductions as required in the attainment demonstration test. -Submit revised SIP & motor vehicle emissions budget by 12/31/00 if additional measures (due by 12/31/00) affect the motor vehicle emissions inventory. -Submit revised SIP & motor vehicle emissions budget 1 year after MOBILE6 issued.3 -Perform a mid-course review. -A list of potential control measures that could provide additional emission reductions needed to attain the standard.
+4 4/15/00 State submits in final any submissions made in draft by 12/31/99.
+Before EPA final rulemaking State submits enforceable commitments for any above-mentioned commitments that may not yet have been subjected to public hearing.
+12/31/00 -State submits adopted rules that reflect measures that are needed for ROP and attainment. -State revises & submits SIP & motor vehicle emissions budget if changes in the adopted control measures affect the motor vehicle category. -State revises & submits SIP & motor vehicle emissions budget to account for Tier 2 reductions as needed.5 Within 1 yr. after release of MOBILE6 model.
+State submits revised motor vehicle emissions budget based on MOBILE6.
+12/31/03 State submits to EPA results of mid-course review.